ClaraMarquardt/EmailAnalyser/README.md

 ````
 # Execute
 cd [local path]/email_sentiment              # navigate to the 'email_sentiment' directory
-source code/machine_code/execution_master.sh # start the tool
+source code/machine_code/set_up.sh # start the tool

 # Note
-* You may need to modify the security settings here (need to modify only once)
+* You may initially be prompted for a password ("Password: ") -
-to allow the script to access your account: https://myaccount.google.com/lesssecureapps
+enter the root password (this is required to set up the regular execution of the script)

 ````